-RISIS will exploit its existing contacts to policy-makers (e.g. DG RT of European Commission) as well as explore new opportunities in order to gain influence on policy areas and specific policies relevant to the project's goals.
-RISIS will establish new contacts with national and European Ministries involved to R&D and STI policies, such as Ministries and Departments of Education, as well as other relevant Public Organizations potentially sensitive to the project aims.
-They will be engaged to jointly organize workshops and/or working sessions to present results and discuss their needs with a view of learning from these interactions about the future directions of infrastructure development.
+RISIS has been exploited its existing contacts to policy-makers (e.g. DG RT of European Commission) as well as explored new opportunities in order to gain influence on policy areas and specific policies relevant to the project's goals.
+RISIS has established new contacts with national and European Ministries involved to R&D and STI policies, such as Ministries and Departments of Education, as well as other relevant Public Organizations potentially sensitive to the project aims (e.g. Joint Research Centre).
+They have been engaged to jointly organize workshops, working sessions and especially the Policy-maker's Sessions every trimester, presenting results and discuss their needs with a view of learning from these interactions about the future directions of infrastructure development.